 Riyad El Cadi, Moroccan Cooking School

-We arrived at the beautiful Riyad El Cadi to begin our cooking course on a sunny and warm afternoon.
+We learned all about Riyad El Cadi during our cooking course on a sunny and warm afternoon.
 As we entered the courtyard, we were greeted with mint tea and big smiles.
 We then sat at a table filled with pistachios, olives and pastries placed beside another table filled with all the ingredients we needed for today's cooking class.
 No need to rush and get to work here, it was time to sit back, relax and have a cup of tea.
-The receptionist Ali was with us for the day to translate and entertain and we got on splendidly.

 Moroccan cuisine is expensive.
 When you go out for dinner in Marrakech or other Moroccan cities, expect to pay a little more than you will in other Middle Eastern countries, but there is a reason for this.
 Moroccan cuisine takes a very long time to prepare.
 We had read this in our Lonely Planet Marrakech guide, but until we saw first hand just how much preparation goes into Moroccan food, we didn't believe it.